-- \Box 1.
-Determine who will be your designee (when you are absent) in the event of an emergency. - 2.
-Develop a relationship with the local police and fire departments.
+- Determine who will be your designee (when you are absent) in the event of an emergency. - Develop a relationship with the local police and fire departments.
 [Note: For large critical incidents, schools are mandated to use SEMS the Standardized Emergency Management system, which is a nationally recognized emergency operations plan.
 There is a clear chain of command among law enforcement, emergency personnel of the fire department and paramedics.
 The California Attorney general recommends developing a Memorandum of Understanding (MOU) between the school and these emergency responders.
-Refer to the publication "Crisis Response Box" listed under references.] - 3.
-Review emergency plan annually with the local police and fire.
-Discuss their expectations of actions outlined in emergency plan.
+Refer to the publication "Crisis Response Box" listed under references. - Review emergency plans annually with the local police and fire.
+Discuss their expectations of actions outlined in the emergency plan.
 Ask for guidance about how to determine when certain emergency actions are required.
 For example, when should a bomb threat be taken seriously and the school be evacuated?
-What criteria should be used to make this decision?

-- □ 4.
-Contact your local City or County Office of Emergency Services.
+What criteria should be used to make this decision? - Contact your local City or County Office of Emergency Services.
 Determine how you will be able to coordinate with them in an emergency.
-Use this office as a resource. - □ 5.
-Review emergency plan annually with staff.
-Ensure that all staff members are aware of their responsibilities and actions in the event of an emergency. - □ 6.
-Review with staff the procedure for calling 911. - □ 7.
-Do a hazard Assessment for your school site - □ 8.
-Remove or correct hazards found in the Hazard Assessment where possible. - 9.
-Develop and maintain the file of students and staff susceptible to respiratory problems, as mentioned under air pollution episode section - □ 10.
-Perform and document all emergency preparedness drills.
+Use this office as a resource. - Review emergency plans annually with staff.
+Ensure that all staff members are aware of their responsibilities and actions in the event of an emergency. - Review with staff the procedure for calling 911.

+- Do a hazard Assessment for your school site - Remove or correct hazards found in the Hazard Assessment where possible. - Develop and maintain the file of students and staff susceptible to respiratory problems, as mentioned under air pollution episode section - Perform and document all emergency preparedness drills.